denise: Image: Me, facing away from camera, on top of the Castel Sant'Angelo in Rome (Default)

 Please note I take time off during Solstices and Equinoxes for Druid stuff and because sometimes I simply need a break.

-My next planned break is from December 18 - January 8.
+My next planned break is from March 13 -- March 19, 2026.

 I take reading requests from whenever this post goes up on Friday night until 8pm US Central Time Saturday.